skateshoting/skateshoting/README.md

 B4 INT

-I am a victim of sa and ra yet i make inappropriate jokes and jestures
+I am a victim of sa and ra yet i make inappropriate jokes and jestures (attemtping to change that in my life.)

 I use tonetags to make my stuff sound much better